maroaraujo/w9_backend-project-intercoders-/plan.md

   -- in models.js create a getCourse and addtoCourse function -- update the package.json file with the db function names -- in Postman get and post requests
-  Create an Announcement table
-  --create two routes
-      -- write the functions in the models folder
-      -- update the router file with the right routes -- update package.json file
-      -- create

--- Create an announcement table (script in the db folder) -- update package.json file to run the script
+-- Create an announcement table (script in the db folder)--DONE -- update package.json file to run the script --DONE

 -- Create Announcement router (app.js) then import from routers folder